Angle-Uniform Parallel Coordinates: Case Studies

 With a SPLOM (see Fig.~\ref{fig:isabel3D}(b)), linear information can be visualized.
 However, it is impossible to learn the relationship between attributes of specific samples without brushing and linking.

-Comparing the combined subsampling and density visualization of angle-uniform parallel coordinates (see Fig.~\ref{fig:isabel3D}(a)) with the 1-flat indexed-point~\cite{Zhou:TVCG:inprint} (Fig.~\ref{fig:isabel3D}(c)), it is noticeable that: \begin{enumerate}[noitemsep, topsep=3pt] \item indexed points of local correlations form similar global patterns as for the density plot \item indexed points reveal more details inside high density regions \item global density patterns cover regions that are not seen in the indexed-point visualization, e.g., the thin yellow band that stretches across the last sub-dimension. \end{enumerate}
+Comparing the combined subsampling and density visualization of angle-uniform parallel coordinates (see Fig.~\ref{fig:isabel3D}(a)) with the angle-uniform extension of 1-flat indexed-points~\cite{Zhou:TVCG:inprint} (Fig.~\ref{fig:isabel3D}(c)), it is noticeable that: \begin{enumerate}[noitemsep, topsep=3pt] \item indexed points of local correlations form similar global patterns as for the density plot \item indexed points reveal more details inside high density regions \item global density patterns cover regions that are not seen in the indexed-point visualization, e.g., the thin yellow band that stretches across the last sub-dimension. \end{enumerate}